 - Check whether your chosen hay replacer(s) contains added vitamins and minerals to ensure your horse’s diet is balanced without feeding unsuitably high levels of any vitamins and minerals that can be harmful if over-supplied – a nutritionist will be able to offer more advice on this.

 Tips for feeding hay replacers

-- Divide hay replacers into a minimum of 4 meals, trying to ensure the first and last meals of the day are given as early/ late as possible to avoid long periods without forage overnight.
+- Divide hay replacers into a minimum of 4 meals for those without access to grazing.
+Try to ensure the first and last meals of the day are given as early/ late as possible to avoid long periods without forage overnight.

 - Always weigh your feed(s) before soaking.

 - As a guide, a Stubbs scoop of short chopped fibre weighs approximately 300-500g whereas the same scoop of a pelleted option (such as grass nuts or alfalfa pellets) weighs approximately 2kg.

 - Field kept horses may need to be turned out individually or separated at meal times.

 Ideally hay replacers should be fed ad lib although this may not be practical for good doers.
 Equally, weighing your horse’s ration, at least to start with, is a good way of ensuring you are feeding enough.
 As a general guide, 1kg of hay replacer can be used to replace 1kg of hay.
 Total forage intake should not be restricted to less than 1.5% of current bodyweight per day on a dry matter basis.
 In practice, this equates to around 8.5-9kg of hay replacer for a 500kg horse with no grazing once you've accounted for the water content (all forage and forage replacers contain some water which doesn't count towards the horse's forage intake).
 However, these are minimum amounts and some horses and ponies will need more than this - speak to a nutritionist for more advice.

 The following products are suitable for feeding as full or partial hay replacers and contain added vitamins and minerals to balance the diet: